trentondenton/MemiPedia/README.md

 # MemiPedia
- A mobile meme sharing application built using React-Native and TypeScript.
+ A mobile meme sharing application built using Expo, React-Native and TypeScript.